 We maintain global paying service agreements with several financial institutions.
 Under these agreements, the financial institutions act as our paying agents with respect to accounts payable due to our suppliers who elect to participate in the program.
 The agreements allow our suppliers to sell their receivables to one of the participating financial institutions at the discretion of both parties on terms that are negotiated between the supplier and the respective financial institution.
 Our obligations to our suppliers, including the amounts due and scheduled payment dates, are not impacted by our suppliers' decisions to sell their receivables under this program.
 During fiscal years ended March 31, 2023 and 2022, the cumulative payments due to suppliers participating in the programs amounted to approximately \$1.4 billion and \$1.3 billion, respectively.
 Pursuant to their agreement with one of the financial institutions, certain suppliers may elect to be paid early at their discretion.
 We are not always notified when our suppliers sell receivables under these programs.
-The available capacity under these programs at any point in time.
+The available capacity under these programs can vary based on the number of investors and/or financial institutions participating in these programs at any point in time.